asam-ev/qc-framework/demo_pipeline/README.md

 # Demo pipeline

-The demo pipeline allow users to process OpenDRIVE and OpenSCENARIO files with respecting checkers and inspect the resulting `xqar` and `txt` files.
+The demo pipeline allow users to process OpenDRIVE and OpenSCENARIO XML files with respecting checkers and inspect the resulting `xqar` and `txt` files.

 ### Download and run